Seeed-Studio/Seeed_Arduino_CAN/README.md

 This function is used to initialize the baudrate of the CAN Bus system.

-The available baudrates are listed as follws:
+The available baudrates are listed as follows:

 	enum CAN_SPEED {
 	    CAN_5KBPS,